zhanksun/zhanksun.github.io/_posts/2020-03-12-github-pages.md

 5. After each edit, use GitHub Desktop to make commit, and push it to the cloud;

-### Testing your GitHub Pages site locally with Jekyll
+### Building your GitHub Pages site locally with Jekyll

 1. Installing Ruby and RubyGems (usually they are installed on MacOS);
   1. Use the two bash commands `ruby -v` and `gem -v` to check the version in your system;
 2. Installing the github-pages gem
   * `gem install github-pages`
   * `gem update github-pages`
+3. Open terminal and navigate to the publishing source for your site;
+  * `bundle exec jekyll serve`
+4. To preview your site, in your web browser, navigate to http://localhost:4000.